bplmaps/lmec-main-site/content/about/hours-directions.md

 #### Research Hours

-_Available by advance appointment Wednesday-Friday 9:30 am-4:30 pm._ In-person access to the Special Collections Reading Room is available by advance appointment only.
+_Available by advance appointment Tuesday-Friday 10:00 am-4:15 pm._ In-person access to the Rare Maps Reading Room is available by advance appointment only.
 Bookings should be made at least 2 days in advance to provide time for paging items for use.
 Please see our [Research Appointments](/research/appointments/) page for more information and to make an appointment online.

 #### BPL Hours